vanus-labs/docs/content/cloud-docs/source/mongodb/setup.md

 4. Choose a name for your Cluster.

 >**Note** A cluster in MongoDB is a group of servers or nodes that work together to store and manage data.
 It typically consists of multiple instances of the MongoDB database, which communicate with each other to ensure data consistency and availability.
 A cluster provides high availability and scalability to a MongoDB deployment, enabling it to handle large amounts of data and traffic.
-By distributing data across multiple nodes, it ensures that data remains accessible even if some nodes fail
+By distributing data across multiple nodes, it ensures that data remains accessible even if some nodes fail.

 5. Click on create to create your database.